NetaDAOAcademy/CoiningReason/readme.md

 * Luciana Travaini, "Coins and Identity: From Mint to Paradise," from Money and Coinage in the Middle Ages (ed Rory Naismith)

 **Session 5.
+Divine Economy**

+* Giorgio Agamben, "The Mystery of the Economy," from _The Kingdom and the Glory: For a Theological Genealogy of Economy and Government_

+**Session 5.
 Sacralization**

 * Devin Singh, "The Coin of God," from _Divine Currency: The Theological Power of Money in the West_